pondrejk/dizzer/chap1-definitions.md

 > @kitchin2016makes

-This chapter searches for the defining properties of big data with focus on characteristics with possible implications for cartographic practice.
-The main attitudes towards grasping the concept are outlined.
+In this chapter we search for the defining properties of big data with focus on characteristics with possible implications for cartographic practice.
+We outline the main attitudes towards grasping the concept.
 Special consideration is given to the notion of spatial big data and the related works from the Cartography and GIS community.

 ## 1.1 Ontological characteristics